sandip4n/eq-presets/README.md

 A set of presets for my personal In-Ear Monitors (IEMs) collection.
 Do note that all presets are tuned to my personal preferences which are also influenced by head-related transfer function.
-Hence, they are not intended to be used as is.
+Hence, they are not intended to be used as is by a different person.

-A rough target based on my preferences would be something close the IEF 2025 target but with less ear gain and a slight mid-bass boost around 160 Hz and a slight dip around 10 kHz.
-For measurements taken with the B&K 5128, a JM-1 Diffuse Field based target based needs the following preference adjustments.
+A rough target based on my preferences would be the IEF 2025 target but with less ear gain, a mid-bass boost around 150 Hz and an upper treble cut around 10 kHz.
+For measurements taken with the B&K 5128 HATS, the JM-1 Diffuse Field target needs the following preference adjustments.
 - Tilt 0dB/octave
 - Bass +8dB
 - Treble -4dB
 - Ear Gain -2.4dB

-The preference adjustments can vary depending on the response of the drivers.
-For example, treble peaks may appear to be more tolerable with electrostatic tweeters than balanced armatures.
-Do note that this is a subjective take based on experience with just one pair of IEMs (Monarch Mk3) and no measurements to back it up.
+In my experience, the preference adjustments can vary depending on the response of the drivers.
+For example, treble peaks can appear to be more tolerable with electrostatic tweeters compared to some balanced armatures.
+Note that this is a subjective take based on impression from just one pair of IEMs (Monarch Mk3) and no measurements to back it up.
 In such cases, the treble adjustment can be increased by up to 1.5 dB.
-The additional presence and air can improve clarity and staging.
+The additional presence and air can improve the sense of clarity and stage width.

-If none of this makes any sense, please consider going through the materials linked below.
+If none of this makes any sense, please consider going through the content linked below.

 - https://headphones.com/blogs/features/the-absolute-beginners-guide-to-iems-everything-you-need-to-know-in-less-than-10-minutes
 - https://en.wikipedia.org/wiki/Head-related_transfer_function